Chart Color Schemes

 Bedford has a typical household mix, with a higher-than-average median household size

 Family households account for 72.1% of all households, including 33.5% couples with children, 25.4% couples without children, and 11.8% single parent families.
-Non-family households constitute the remaining 27.9%, with lone person households at 24.1% and group households comprising 3.7%.
+Non-family households make up the remaining 27.9%, with lone person households at 24.1% and group households comprising 3.7%.
 The median household size is 2.5 people, which is larger than the Greater Perth average of 2.3.

 Frequently Asked Questions - Households